plone/training/docs/effective-volto/addons/use-repo-addon.md

     "keywords": "Volto, Plone, Volto add-on"
 ---

-# Configure a non-released add-on from an existing repository
+# Configure an unreleased add-on from an existing repository

 We use `mrs-developer` tool to manage the development cycle.
 This tool help us to pull the remote code and configure the current project to have the add-on(s) available for the build.